Crypto agility¶

 proof_typetag. - Registering verification rules for the new tag in the validator.

-Why agility is a design feature, not a hedge¶
+Why agility is a design feature¶

 - A specific source goes dark.
 The drand network has an outage, or the QRNG provider's hardware fails.
 Other registered sources keep producing blocks.
-There is no single source of truth for entropy — the chain only requires a trusted source per block.
+There is no single source of truth for entropy — the chain requires only a trusted source per block.

-How to read the chain's choices¶
+Reading the chain's choices¶

 Every block records: